Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: Notation and recap

-\end{enumerate} \end{definition} These properties are summarized in \cref{fig:all_block_things} panels (a-c).
-With these properties, we have shown that any product that consist of only blocks can be compressed to a triangle, also indicated in \cref{fig:all_block_things} panel (d), where the block on the right follows the red line down --by means of repeated turnover operations-- and fuses with the block at the end of the line.
-After that as shown in panel (e) the triangle at hand can be transformed into a shallower structure called square via block properties.
+These three properties are summarized in \cref{fig:all_block_things} panels (a-c).
+Based on these properties, we have shown in~\cite{kokcu2022algebraic, camps2022algebraic} that any quantum circuit that only consist of \bblock s can be compressed to a triangle, also indicated in \cref{fig:all_block_things} panel (d), where the block on the right follows the red line down, using repeated turnover operations, and fuses with the block at the end of the line.
+Additionally, as shown in panel (e), a triangle can be transformed into a shallower structure, known as a square, using only B-block properties.

-In order to show that a set of quantum circuit elements can be compressed it suffices to establish a \emph{block mapping}, i.e., showing that the circuit elements obey the three properties.
-In our original work, we demonstrated block mappings that arise in the Trotterized quantum circuits for time evolution of three models: the transverse field Ising model (TFIM), the transverse field XY model (TFXY), and the Kitaev model.
-TFIM and TFXY block mappings are illustrated in \cref{fig:all_block_things} panel (f) and (g).
-Via the Jordan-Wigner transformation, this enables compressed free fermionic evolution under a Hamiltonian for an $n$-site chain of free fermions